LarsTinnefeld/olist_ecom_analysis/3 - Customer Segmentation/README.md

 ![k_means_3](https://github.com/LarsTinnefeld/olist_ecom_analysis/blob/main/Images/k_means_code_3.PNG?raw=true)

 The SSE in K-Means Clustering is depending on the number of selected clusters.
-The goal is to select a number of clusters that is as small as possible, but one that archives ...
+The goal is to select a number of clusters that is as small as possible, but one that still archives a significant improvemet if fitting the data.
+The process is known as "Elbow Method".

+A range of 1 to 10 was clusters is used to calculate the resulting SSE.

 ![Elbow](https://github.com/LarsTinnefeld/olist_ecom_analysis/blob/main/Images/Ellbow_method.png?raw=true)

+The chart shows that a cluster number of 4 is a good choice.